-When the PHA receives a request for an informal hearing, a hearing will normally be scheduled within 60 90 days from the date the request is received.
-The hearing notice will provide at least 15-day notice and will contain:
+When the PHA receives a request for an informal hearing, a hearing will normally be scheduled within 90 days from the date the request is received.
+The hearing notice will provide at least 30 day notice and will contain:

-- The date and time of the hearing. - The location where the hearing will be held. - The family's right to bring evidence, witnesses, legal or other representation at the family's expense (and with appropriate notice to the PHA). - The right to view any documents or evidence in the possession of the PHA upon which the PHA based the proposed action and, at the family's expense, to obtain a copy of such documents prior to the hearing.
+- The date and time of the hearing. - The location where the hearing will be held. - The family's right to bring evidence, witnesses, legal or other representation at the family's expense with notice to the PHA provided five full business days before the hearing).
+If they do not notify the PHA at least five (5) business days before the hearing, then PHA will postpone the hearing. - The right to view any documents or evidence in the possession of the PHA upon which the PHA based the proposed action and, at the family's expense, to obtain a copy of such documents prior to the hearing.
 Requests for such documents or evidence must be received no later than 3 days before the hearing date. - A notice to the family that the PHA will request a copy of any documents or evidence the family will use at the hearing.
 Requests for such documents or evidence must be received no later than three days before the hearing date.